Could Honey Replace Traditional Antibiotics? Good News!

 Honey possesses reactive oxygen species which are natural antibiotics that destroy bacteria and are naturally produced by the body to fight infection.
 Ancient Egyptians used it for its natural anti-microbial properties to treat skin diseases and protect wounds from infection, and even to embalm their dead.

-The UK research team is working on how to effectively deliver honey to different parts of the body and how to use it on wounds using a spray, cream and powder in surgeries, war zones and homes.
+The UK research team is working on how to effectively deliver honey to different parts of the body and how to use it on wounds using a spray, cream and powder in surgeries, homes, and war zones, where it could be used to treat soldiers wounded in combat at the scene, saving time and preventing infection until they are transported to hospital.
 Currently the liquid is found to be too sticky for accurate application and dosage.
 However, so far, their research has shown promising evidence that bacteria do not develop a resistance to honey and that honey is proven to be an effective killer of superbugs such as Methicillin-resistant Staphylococcus aureus (MRSA).

 News Source: Honey, the magic antibiotic.